TheLetsCodeProject/ProjectIdeas/Learn/Abstraction.md

 - Kotlin

 And those are just the major ones!!
 Small hobby languages are not included here.
 Hopefully I can eventually implement [LoopDeeDoo](https://github.com/LetsCode-Angus/LoopDeeDoo) in C.

+## Layer 7: Introducing the Virtual Machine
+C was such a great language that it immediately inspired programmers of the world to look for the next big thing.
+Various other languages came and went, each with their own new set of features, but none of them ever _stuck_ as well as C did.
+That was until Sun Microsystems came out with Java.

+Java followed after C in that it was Object Oriented in nature.
+It was fairly fast and very flexible.
+Aside from being slightly simpler than C, Java only had one advantage - It's virtual Runtime.

+Remember the 'compiler', a type of program first conceptualized by Grace Hopper.
+It was the compiler's job to transform input text (code) to output machine code (binary) in a fast and performant way.
+This model of running code had been the soul method for quite some time now, and Java decided to change it up.
+Sun Microsystems wanted to go a layer further.
+Instead of recompiling to each and every different platform you wanted to run on, why couldn't you just ccompile once, run everywhere?
+The team at Sun Micro put their heads together and designed something awesome - The virtual machine.